FIDLAR, Twin Peaks, PAWS, Cloud Nothings

 Unearthed artists we like

-Cub Sport, Arcade Made, Tape/Off, Flower Drums, DUNE RATS, Wilde Child, Bloods, Go Violets, bowl cut, Bad Dreems, Community Radio, Antelope, Sunny, Three Hands One Hoof, Food Court, The Filthy Teens, COOL DRINKS, HAMJAM, Santa Fe, The Clues
+Cub Sport, Arcade Made, Tape/Off, Flower Drums, DUNE RATS, Wilde Child, Bloods, Go Violets, bowl cut, Bad Dreems, Community Radio, Antelope, Sunny, Three Hands One Hoof, Food Court, The Filthy Teens, HAMJAM, Santa Fe, The Clues

 Braves are a Perth band seeing how far they can get on DIY recordings, no connections, and an empty bank account.